-Table 2: The approaches and methods applied to fulfill the defined tasks
+Table 2: The approaches and methods applied to fulfil the defined tasks.

-Task Task description Approach Methods 22.1 (Part I) Quantification of the freshwater recovery increase by an innovative well design Field testing ASR-cycle 2012/2013: use of MPPW only; Field testing ASR-cycle 2013/2014: addition of the Freshkeeper (no RO); Modelling the performance of a conventional (fully-penetrating) ASR- well instead of an MPPW; Recording of injected/recovered volumes and EC; Lab analysis on (ground)water samples; SEAWAT1 groundwater transport modelling; Modelling and evaluation of the MPPW-benefits in various hydrogeological settings.
+Task Task description Approach Methods Quantification of the freshwater recovery increase by an innovative well design 1.
+Field testing ASR-cycle 2012/2013: use of MPPW only; Recording of injected/recovered volumes and EC; 22.1 2.
+Field testing ASR-cycle 2013/2014: addition of the Freshkeeper (no RO); 2.
+Lab analysis on (ground)water samples; (Part I) increase by an innovative 3.
+Modelling the performance of a Modelling and evaluation of the MPPW-benefits in various hydrogeological settings.
 4. SEAWAT groundwater transport modelling.
-22.2 (Part II) Assessment of membrane clogging by varying redox conditions of the feed water.
-Reverse Osmosis (RO) membrane clogging due to varying redox conditions of the feed water from Freshkeeper is quantified and potential in- situ (e.g., subsurface iron removal) and ex-situ (e.g., pre-treatment of membrane feed water) techniques to prevent membrane clogging are evaluated.
-(BdB, KWR, M1-24) Field testing of the Freshkeeper including desalination of saltwater recovered by the Freshkeeper (below injected freshwater).
-Testing of RO using feed water from BWRO well (from fringe of injected freshwater) Analysis of the data obtained during 'BWRO' cycle on mixed rainwater / groundwater in 2013.
-Analysis of the operational data in 2015 during the use of 'BWRO' and 'ASRO' Hydrochemical analyses on the (ground)water samples obtained Geochemical analyses on filter residues.
+Assessment of membrane fouling by varying redox conditions of the feed water.
+Reverse Osmosis (RO) membrane fouling due to 1.
+Field testing of the Freshkeeper 1.
+Analysis of the data obtained during 'BWRO' cycle on mixed rainwater / groundwater in 2013. va th 22.2 Fr (Part II) ar su ex of varying redox conditions of the feed water from Freshkeeper is quantified and potential in-situ (e.g., subsurface iron removal) and ex-situ (e.g., pre-treatment of membrane feed water) techniques to prevent including desalination of saltwater recovered by the Freshkeeper (below injected freshwater).
+2. Analysis of the operational data in 2015 during the use of 'BWRO' and 'ASRRO' 2.Testing of RO using feed water from BWRO well (from fringe of injected freshwater) Hydrochemical analyses on the (ground)water samples obtained membrane fouling are evaluated.
+(BdB, KWR, M1- 24) 4.
+Geochemical analyses on filter residues.